phatblat/SearchController/README.md

 ## License

-SearchDisplayController is released under the [MIT License](http://opensource.org/licenses/MIT).
+SearchController is released under the [MIT License](http://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE.md) file for details.